decorating awkward corners

-I added three pieces from Sally King Benedict's 2015 Calendar.
-These 5x7 prints were beautiful on their own and were effortlessly enhanced by their framing.
-I love taking smaller pieces and using a 2"-3" mat to draw the eye into the art.
+Adding three works from Sally King Benedict‘s 2015 Calendar made the most since for this space.
+These 5×7 prints were beautiful on their own and were only enhanced by their framing.
+I love taking smaller pieces & using at least a 2-3″ mat to draw the eye into the art.
 The addition of the mat really takes the work to the next level.
+While framing can be expensive, I like to use Simply Framed.
+They are an online custom framer who pays close attention to detail, without the massive upcharge.

-Stacking artwork also makes more of an impact when using smaller pieces.
-They can all be from the same artist or a set of prints, collected over time.
-The antique silver frames I chose complemented the silver accents of the wallpaper and the brushed brass details of the space.
-Mixing metal finishes provides interest and creates a dynamic layer in a small space.
+Stacking the artwork also makes more of an impact when using smaller works.
+They can all be from the same artist, as I choose to do, or they can be a collection you have made over time.
+Prints, original works, photogrpahs or even postcards from your travels… just because they are small, doesn’t make them insignicant.
+The antique silver frames I choose also help to tie together the metallic silver in wallpaper & the brushed brass accents in the space as well.
+Mixing metals in a smaller space provides more interest & creates another layer in a small room.

-I completed the space with a linen drapery panel from LoomDecor over an open doorway, to provide a little extra privacy in the adjoining space.
-The addition of the fabric helps soften the space, lending some much needed color.
+I completed the space with a linen drapery panel from LoomDecor over an open doorway to provide a little extra privacy in the adjoining space when needed.
+The addition of the fabric helps to soften the space, as well as interject some much needed color.

-With a few strategically placed items, this little space makes quite the statement.
+With a few strategically placed items, this little space makes quite the statement now.
+With a few strategically placed items, this little space makes quite the statement now.

-For more decor ideas and tips check out the Hunted Interior.
+For more decor ideas and tips on creating your own style check out the Hunted Interior.